LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/03-LEV.md

 <sup>9</sup> “ ‘When you reap the harvest of your land, you shall not wholly reap the corners of your field, neither shall you gather the gleanings of your harvest.
 <sup>10</sup> You shall not glean your vineyard, neither shall you gather the fallen grapes of your vineyard.
 You shall leave them for the poor and for the foreigner.
 I am Yahweh your God.

-<sup>11</sup> “ ‘You shall not steal. “ ‘You shall not lie. “ ‘You shall not deceive one another.
+<sup>11</sup> “ ‘You shall not steal.

+“ ‘You shall not lie.

+“ ‘You shall not deceive one another.

 <sup>12</sup> “ ‘You shall not swear by my name falsely, and profane the name of your God.
 I am Yahweh.

-<sup>13</sup> “ ‘You shall not oppress your neighbor, nor rob him. “ ‘The wages of a hired servant shall not remain with you all night until the morning.
+<sup>13</sup> “ ‘You shall not oppress your neighbor, nor rob him.

+“ ‘The wages of a hired servant shall not remain with you all night until the morning.

 <sup>14</sup> “ ‘You shall not curse the deaf, nor put a stumbling block before the blind; but you shall fear your God.
 I am Yahweh.

 <sup>15</sup> “ ‘You shall do no injustice in judgment.
 You shall not be partial to the poor, nor show favoritism to the great; but you shall judge your neighbor in righteousness.

-<sup>16</sup> “ ‘You shall not go around as a slanderer among your people. “ ‘You shall not endanger the life<sup>a</sup> of your neighbor.
+<sup>16</sup> “ ‘You shall not go around as a slanderer among your people.<sup>a</sup>

+“ ‘You shall not endanger the life<sup>b</sup> of your neighbor.
 I am Yahweh.

 <sup>17</sup> “ ‘You shall not hate your brother in your heart.
 You shall surely rebuke your neighbor, and not bear sin because of him.

 <sup>18</sup> “ ‘You shall not take vengeance, nor bear any grudge against the children of your people; but you shall love your neighbor as yourself.
 I am Yahweh.

-<sup>19</sup> “ ‘You shall keep my statutes. “ ‘You shall not cross-breed different kinds of animals. “ ‘You shall not sow your field with two kinds of seed; “ ‘Don’t wear a garment made of two kinds of material.
+<sup>19</sup> “ ‘You shall keep my statutes.

+“ ‘You shall not cross-breed different kinds of animals.

+“ ‘You shall not sow your field with two kinds of seed;

+“ ‘Don’t wear a garment made of two kinds of material.

 <sup>20</sup> “ ‘If a man lies carnally with a woman who is a slave girl, pledged to be married to another man, and not ransomed or given her freedom; they shall be punished.
 They shall not be put to death, because she was not free.
 <sup>21</sup> He shall bring his trespass offering to Yahweh, to the door of the Tent of Meeting, even a ram for a trespass offering.
 <sup>22</sup> The priest shall make atonement for him with the ram of the trespass offering before Yahweh for his sin which he has committed; and the sin which he has committed shall be forgiven him.

-<sup>23</sup> “ ‘When you come into the land, and have planted all kinds of trees for food, then you shall count their fruit as forbidden.<sup>b</sup> For three years it shall be forbidden to you.
+<sup>23</sup> “ ‘When you come into the land, and have planted all kinds of trees for food, then you shall count their fruit as forbidden.<sup>c</sup> For three years it shall be forbidden to you.
 It shall not be eaten.
 <sup>24</sup> But in the fourth year all its fruit shall be holy, for giving praise to Yahweh.
 <sup>25</sup> In the fifth year you shall eat its fruit, that it may yield its increase to you.
 I am Yahweh your God.